objectionary/eo2py/README.md

 ### Dataization
-All classes (think, abstract object), both auto-generated and atomic, implement an `Object` interface with only one method - `dataize()`.
+All classes (think, abstract objects), both auto-generated and atomic, implement an `Object` interface with only one method - `dataize()`.
 This method is responsible for reducing a complex object to some `Atom` object.
 The `Atom` object, in turn, can not be dataized any further and will simply return itself whenever it receives a dataization request.

 ```python
 class Atom(Object):